symfony/symfony-docs/serializer.rst

   uses ``empty_iterable_as_object`` to represent empty objects as ``{}`` instead of ``[]`` in JSON.

-.. versionadded:: 5.4

-    The usage of the ``empty_arrays_as_object`` option by default in the Serializer was introduced in Symfony 5.4.

 You can pass the context like following::

     $serializer->serialize($something, 'json', [